 What is functional skills qualification reform?

 From September 2019 onwards functional skills qualifications change so that there’s new content and new assessments.
 Unionlearn has gathered the main points of the reform in a briefing document.

 Key messages for learners include:

 - Initial assessments find out your individual strengths and learning needs.
 They help to make sure that any learning is at the right level, and tackles the right skill areas.

 - Learning centres and tutors will focus on helping you to develop the skills you will need in real life contexts and problem solving.
 So many of your workplace or home English and maths needs will be used to help you understand and improve your skills.

-Apprentices who have not already achieved English and maths GCSE (C-A*) in English and maths will have to be offered learning towards either Level 2 Functional Skills or GCSEs.
-So, if your workplace has an apprenticeship programme, you need to make sure that Functional Skills are included, and are being properly assessed and taught by the employer and by providers.
-You will have a key role as a ULR in supporting the learners and ensuring that the quality of provision is good.
+Apprentices who have not already achieved GCSE grades 9-4 (A*-C) in English and maths will have to be offered learning towards either Level 2 functional skills or GCSEs.
+So, if your workplace has an apprenticeship programme, you need to make sure that functional skills are included, and are being properly assessed and taught by the employer and by providers.
+You will have a key role as a union rep in supporting the learners and ensuring that the quality of provision is good.

 Where do I start as a union learning rep?

 - Speak to your union and local providers first on how functional skills could be delivered in your workplace

 - Take up the Bargaining for skills eNote to help make a case to your employer